-9The information shared in these models is either information concerning an industry's demand parameter (common to all participants), or information concerning a cost parameter that is specific (a private value) to the individual firm.
+&lt;sup>7 The information shared in these models is either information concerning an industry's demand parameter (common to all participants) or information concerning a cost parameter that is specific (a private value) to the individual firm.
 In our model, the information shared is about information security.